How to Pick the Best Surface for You & Your Home

 - Can have a shorter lifespan and is susceptible to burns and chips.

 - Can lack depth.
 Laminate is essentially an image layered on particleboard sealed with resin.
 Because of this, laminate countertops can lack the depth that you might get with the rest of our options below.

 Quartz is a naturally occurring mineral found in the earth.
 However, quartz countertops are actually both natural and manmade.
-Quartz countertops are made by grinding up the natural mineral and binding it with synthetic materials.
+Quartz countertops are made by grinding up the natural mineral and binding it with resins and pigments.

 - Because of the way these countertops are made with the mineral compacted with other synthetic materials, quartz countertops are quite durable.

 - Aesthetically pleasing.
 Gives any space a sleek and beautiful look.
 These tops typically come in a multitude of finishes as well including polished and honed.

 - Consistent.
 Quartz countertops are consistent in color from slab to slab.

 - Non-porous.
 This means maintenance is rather easy and that it is both stain and bacteria resistant.
 There is no need to seal this kind of countertop.